OpSitters/opsit_role/README.md

 Usage
 =====
-include role_base in a node's run list, check the releases page for production ready versions.
+include opsit_role in a node's run list, check the releases page for production ready versions.

 Contributing